ren-hoek/meta-extract/README.md

 ```bash
 docker-compose up -d --build
 ```
-JupterLab is on port 8888 and the token can be found by typing
+JupterLab is on localhost port 8888 and the token can be found by typing
 ```bash
 docker logs jpymeta
 ```
-and the Mongo databases can be viewed via Mongo Express on port 8081.
+and the Mongo databases can be viewed via Mongo Express on localhost port 8081.

-## Example of running a job
+## Example of submitting and running a processing job
-To extract text from text documents using Apache Tika and store the results in MongoDB you can run the following commands from within the `jypymeta` container.
+The following example extracts text from these documents using Apache Tika and stores the outputs in MongoDB.
+You can run the following commands from within the `jypymeta` container.

 First submit the jobs to the queue
 ```bash
 cd meta-extract